 (1) These rules shall be enforced by the regulatory agency in accordance with the Grade A Pasteurized Milk Ordinance with Administrative Procedures-Recommendations of the United States Public Health Service/Food and Drug Administration, a copy of which shall be on file at the State Milk Board office.
 Where the mandatory compliance with provisions of the appendices is specified, provisions shall be deemed a requirement of these rules.
-The 2005 edition of the Grade A Milk Pasteurized Ordinance with Administrative Procedures is hereby incorporated by reference as published by the Department of Health and Human Services, Public Health Service, Food and Drug Administration, Milk Safety Branch (HFS-626), 5100 Paint Branch Parkway, College Park, MD 20740-3835.
+The 2009 edition of the Grade A Pasteurized Milk Ordinance with Administrative Procedures is hereby incorporated by reference as published by the Department of Health and Human Services, Public Health Service, Food and Drug Administration, Milk Safety Branch (HFS-626), 5100 Paint Branch Parkway, College Park, MD 20740-3835.
 This rule does not incorporate any subsequent amendments or additions to the Pasteurized Milk Ordinance (PMO).

-AUTHORITY: section 196.939, RSMo 2000.
-Original rule filed March 11, 1980, effective July 1, 1980.
+AUTHORITY: section 196.939, RSMo 2000.\ Original rule filed March 11, 1980, effective July 1, 1980.
 Amended: Filed Feb.
 1, 1990, effective April 26, 1990.
 Amended: Filed Feb.
 15, 2007, effective July 30, 2007.
+Amended: Filed Aug.
+3, 2009, effective Jan.
+30, 2010.